Railway-Op-Sim/GB-Wrexham_To_Bidston/docs/README.md

 - Upton
 - Bidston

-as well as the sidings for UPM Shotton Paper, and Dee Marsh sidings.
+as well as the sidings for UPM Shotton Paper (not used), and Dee Marsh sidings.
 There are no depot facilities on this route.
 The linespeeds and distances have been taken from teh National Electronic Sectional Appendix, but may vary slightly from reality due to the limitations of the simulator.

 ## Development

 This is my third published project on Railway Operations Sim. and my first on GitHub, it has been a steep learning curve,a nd I am thankful to Krizar for his help.

+## Operating Notes:

+For the freight trains, you will need to cancel the automatic routes, do so when the service train is mid-section.